gaiverstyle/hackintosh_R5-3600G-RX6700XT/README.md

 Disk 2(data): SATA Samsung 2To

+## Software

-Others OS: Windows 11 & Ubuntu 23.10 on disk 1
+Others OS: Windows 11 & Ubuntu 23.10 on disk 1 (using OpenCore for the tri-boot)

+OpenCore version: 0.9.6

+MacOS version: 14.2.1

+SMBIOS: iMAC 20,1